-Applications for alteration of the projects must be submitted to the relevant Autonomous Community agency and addressed to the Ministry of Finance, and must specify the conditions which have been altered since the filing of the initial application33.
+Applications for alteration of the projects must be submitted to the relevant Autonomous Community agency and addressed to the Ministry of Finance, and must specify the conditions which have been altered since the filing of the initial application.37

-33 If what is requested is a change to the project completion periods, the application must be submitted at least 2 months before such periods expire tice thereof will be six months following their receipt by the Directorate-General of European Funds.
+The deadline for deciding on applications and serving notice thereof will be six months following their receipt by the Directorate-General of European Funds.
 As a general rule, if the administration fails to respond, this can be construed as an affirmative decision.
 However, when the alteration entails a change in activity, variation in the incentives, in the amount of the incentive approved, or in the job positions to be created, and it exceeds the thresholds established in the aforementioned article 31.1 of the Regulations for the Incentives Law, the absence of a response within the stipulated time must be construed as a rejection of the alteration application.